playfulprogramming/playfulprogramming/content/blog/functions-are-killing-react-performance/index.md

 # Children functions are helpful {#children-functions}

-While seldomly used, there are some instances where you may want to pass a value from a parent component down to a child.
+While seldom used, there are some instances where you may want to pass a value from a parent component down to a child.

 Let's look at `ShoppingCart` once again: